 We first met Stanley in a custody cell at Brixton police station where he was approached by Ann-Marie, an advisor employed by the Foundation.
 Stanley had been picked up for a minor offence after struggling to pay his rent.
 Ann-Marie’s position – as an independent advisor working from a police station – gives her a unique ability to approach young offenders about support, free from any associated stigma.

 Ann-marie soon discovered that, although Stanley was very creative he found himself in trouble with the police because he lacked a positive outlet and a job.
 He’d been offered guidance before, but had grown disillusioned when the promised support failed to materialise.
 Feeling at a loss and out of options, Stanley admitted that in the moment he’d made a poor decision.
 Now, however, he wanted Divert and Ann-Marie’s help.
-Together, they identified his needs – sustained employment guidance and support – and she introduced him to the Passion Project.
+Together, they identified his needs – sustained employment guidance and support – and she introduced him to the Milestone Foundation.

 “I've been given a real opportunity to change my life and not just the empty promises I've had before.”